ivamih/PR16IMMK/README.md

 We have chosen a dataset from Kaggle, https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings

 **Data**
-The data set consists of video games, information on their sales and ratings received by Metacritic and ESRB.
-The basic data and sales data are taken over by VG Chartz and are then complemented by ratings from Metacritic and ESRB.
+The data set consists of video games, information on their sales and ratings received by Metacritic <sup>1</sup> and ESRB<sup>2</sup>.
+The basic data and sales data are taken over by VG Chartz<sup>3</sup> and are then complemented by ratings from Metacritic and ESRB.
 Only games that are sold in more than 100000 copies are included.

 Attribute | Description      | Type | Value
 ----------|------------------|------|------